The Omen (2006 film)

 The Omen (also known as The Omen: 666) is a 2006 American supernatural horror film directed by John Moore and written by David Seltzer.
-The fifth installment in The Omen series, it is a remake of the 1976 film of the same name, which was also written by Seltzer.
-This version stars Julia Stiles, Liev Schreiber, Mia Farrow, David Thewlis, Pete Postlethwaite, Michael Gambon and Seamus Davey-Fitzpatrick in his film debut.
+The fifth installment in The Omen series, it is a remake of the 1976 film of the same title, which was also written by Seltzer.
+This version stars Julia Stiles, Liev Schreiber, Mia Farrow, David Thewlis, Pete Postlethwaite, Michael Gambon, and Seamus Davey-Fitzpatrick in his feature film debut.

 It was released worldwide on June 6, 2006, by 20th Century Fox.
 It received mixed reviews from critics and grossed $120 million against a $25 million budget.

 Plot

-Robert Thorn, an American diplomat stationed in Italy is told that his son was stillborn.
+Robert Thorn, an American diplomat stationed in Italy, is told that his son was stillborn.
 Unknown to his unconscious wife, Katherine, Robert adopts an orphaned newborn at the suggestion of the hospital's chaplain Catholic priest, Father Spiletto.
 Naming him Damien, Robert and Katherine raise the boy.
-Robert's career ascends over the course of the next five years.
-He is named Deputy Ambassador to the Court of St. James in the United Kingdom.
+Robert's career ascends over the next 5 years.
+He is named Deputy Ambassador to the Court of St. James's in the United Kingdom.
 Following the death of the previous ambassador in a suspicious vehicle fire caused by a vagrant, Robert assumes his position and settles in a large estate just outside London.
-However, disturbing events begin to occur, including the suicide of Damien's nanny at his birthday party.
+However, disturbing events begin to occur, including the suicide of Damien's nanny, who saw a black dog and made eye contact with it, at his birthday party.

 Robert is approached by Father Brennan, who claims to have been involved with events surrounding Damien's birth.
 Meanwhile, photographer Keith Jennings finds that several of his photographs contain mysterious omens, including premonitions of people's deaths.
 A new nanny, Mrs. Baylock, is hired.
-Tension rises when Mrs. Baylock starts to make decisions without the consent of the Thorns, including adopting a rottweiler for Damien's protection.
+Tension rises when Mrs. Baylock starts to make decisions without the consent of the Thorns, including adopting a Rottweiler for Damien's protection.

 Following an incident near a chapel in which Damien attacks Katherine, she begins experiencing vivid dreams about her son, one of these involving a red-hooded jackal skeleton.
 When the Thorns visit a zoo, the animals react violently at the sight of Damien.
 Katherine begins to wonder if there is something wrong with Damien.
 Father Brennan confronts Robert, telling him that Damien's mother was a jackal and that the boy is the Antichrist.
-He explains that Damien must die and a man named Bugenhagen who is located in Megiddo can assist.
+He explains that Damien must die, and a man named Bugenhagen, located in Megiddo, can help.
 After being rebuked, Father Brennan is killed during a lightning storm.